vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 duckdb.sql(f"CREATE TABLE lso_buildings_google AS SELECT * FROM '{prefix}/country_iso={country_iso}/{country_iso}.parquet'")
 ```

-First, lets compare both tables to check for discrepancies in count value.
+First, let's compare both tables to check for discrepancies in count value.
 We will first start by counting the original dataset
 ```python
 duckdb.sql("SELECT COUNT(*) FROM lso_buildings_google").show()
 ┌──────────────┐